W-19/CMPM163-Final-Project/README.md

 There is no user interaction; simply press play and enjoy the work the team put into making this a cool scene.

--Thomas Ruiz: Cellular automata mechanics, ideation, object movement -Warner Schiebe: Scene, sound design
+-Thomas Ruiz: Cellular automata mechanics, object movement, scene effects, ideation -Warner Schiebe: Scene, sound design
 -Simon Katzer: Line, particle system, some audio work, provided the starter code for colorful cellular automata -Kameron Fincher: Cellular automata mechanics, including spawning cells in response to the music